tinovyatkin/koa-server-timing/README.md

   - Small, only dependency is `node-slug` for nice slugs from emoji
   - Uses `process.hrtime`, so, no extra timiers and very precisse

+### See also
+  - See thomasbrueggemann/node-servertiming for non-Koa version that uses Timers

 ## License